spatie/payment/README.md

 The [Europabank API](https://www.europabank.be/ecommerce-professioneel) has many more options than this package currently provides.

 All the examples above are coded to an interface: it should be fairly easy to swap out Europabank and use an other provider like [Ingenico](http://payment-services.ingenico.com/).
-You most certainly are welcome to send push requests to implement other providers.
+You most certainly are welcome to send pull requests to implement other providers.

 ## About Spatie
 Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).